Isla de El Hierro

 The distribution of the main ecosystems is staggered: coastal scrubland with succulent plants including different kinds of Spurge, thermophile forests of Spanish Juniper, evergreen Laurel forests together with Myrtle and Tree Heath and finally, the Canaries Pinegrove.

-There are numerous endemic species of flora and fauna, among the latter the Giant Hierro Lizard that was thought to be extinct.
+There are numerous endemic species of flora and fauna, among the latter the El Hierro giant lizard (Gallotia simonyi) that was thought to be extinct.
 However, recently residual populations have been found that have enabled its rehabilitation.
-Other endangered species are the White-tailed Laurel Pigeon, the European Storm Petrel and Bulwer’s Petrel.
+Other endangered species are the White-tailed Laurel Pigeon (Paloma rabiche), the European Storm Petrel (Hydrobates pelagicus) and Bulwer’s Petrel (Bulweria bulwerii).

 The wealth of marine life is exceptional and much visited by submarine divers from all over the world.